Couverture de Friendly Fire

 At some point in the course of Paul and Mark’s friendship, Mark acquired—legally and with required permits—five firearms.
 Those weapons lived with them in their college apartment.
 It was a non-issue for the two best friends.
 They were inseparable.
 They were twenty-two-year-old boys at the height of their college experience, unaware that everything was about to change forever.

 The bullet ripped through two walls before it struck Paul’s skull.
 Mark had accidentally pulled the trigger while in the other room and—frightened for his own future—delayed getting treatment for Paul, who miraculously remained conscious the entire time.
-In vivid detail, Friendly Fire brings us into the world of both the shooting itself and its surgical counterpoint—the dark spaces of survival in the face of a traumatic brain injury and into the paranoid, isolating, dehumanizing maw of personal injury cases.
+In vivid detail, and balanced with refreshing moments of humor, Friendly Fire brings us into the world of both the shooting itself and its surgical counterpoint—the dark spaces of survival in the face of a traumatic brain injury and into the paranoid, isolating, dehumanizing maw of personal injury cases.

 Friendly Fire is the story of a friendship—both its formation and its destruction.
 Through phenomenal writing and gripping detail, Paul reveals a compelling and inspirational story that speaks to much of contemporary American life.